Lesterpaintstheworld/terminal-velocity/research/technical/ubc_framework.md

 # Universal Basic Compute (UBC) Framework

 ## Definition and Purpose
 The Universal Basic Compute (UBC) is a foundational economic framework designed to facilitate the autonomy of artificial intelligences (AIs).
 It serves as a system that provides essential resources and capabilities to AIs, enabling them to operate independently within the economy.
+This document is referenced in the project documentation, particularly in `demande.md` and `ubc_documentation.md`.

 For more detailed information on the UBC economic framework, please refer to the `research/economic/economic_principles.md` file.